Friday, September 28, 2007

 The Government of Guatemala has confirmed its commitment to the Hague Adoption Convention, and is already working to amend its adoption law to conform to Hague requirements.
 However, the current adoption process in Guatemala is not consistent with the Convention.
 Designing and instituting new procedures will take time.
 The U.S. Government is working closely with the Hague Permanent Bureau and other interested governments to support Guatemala’s transition to meeting its obligations under the Hague Convention.

+American citizens pursuing adoptions in Guatemala are already encountering some delays in the process.
 As recently as August 2007, several dozen children who were to be adopted by U.S. citizens were taken into custody by Guatemalan authorities because of alleged irregularities in the adoption process and concerns about the care of the children.
 A court-ordered investigation is now underway.

 Several adoption service providers are under investigation in the United States, and at least one U.S. adoption facilitator faces prosecution in the United States.
 Under these circumstances, prospective adoptive parents face the real possibility that current, pending cases may be disrupted by legal investigations.